AdrianApan/personal-site/_posts/testing-a-modern-react-app.md

 As you might have noticed by now, in the `User` component I have separated the presentational layer (UI elements) from the "business" or logical layer, by using a custom hook (see the `useUser.tsx` file).
 This is a practice I would highly recommend not just because it makes testing easy, but also because it's an absolute breeze to maintain, especially in a fast paced software engineering environment.

 In our particular case the custom hook is quite basic so no real issues here but I want to leave you with another tip when it comes to testing a custom React hook.
-Let's take a slightly different example: a hook that makes a direct API call and saves it a local state.
+Let's take a slightly different example: a hook that makes a direct API call and saves it in a local state.

 ```tsx
 // Example hook